Power plant construction

 Power plant construction & the energy transition today

 The Federal Republic of Germany's energy policy has changed the power plant sector irreversibly and fundamentally.
 The decision to phase out the use of nuclear power generation is probably the best example of the radicalism and long-term impact of political decision-making relating to the mix of power plant technology in Germany.
 The objective of the energy transition involves nothing less than the restructuring and modernisation of Germany's entire energy provision plant by the year 2050.
-GETEC heat & power AG has been involved in the process since the very start and, with its innovative concepts, is playing a decisive and fundamental role in the success of the energy transition.
+GETEC heat & power GmbH has been involved in the process since the very start and, with its innovative concepts, is playing a decisive and fundamental role in the success of the energy transition.